RacoWireless/NuGetGallery/README.md

     This assumes you have no local commits that haven't yet been pushed (i.e., that you were previously up-to-date with origin).

-        git checkout iter-start
+        git checkout master
-        git pull iter-start
+        git pull master

 2.  __Create a topic branch to do your work.__
     You must work in topic branches, in order to help us keep our features isolated and easily moved between branches.
-    Our policy is to start all topic branches off of the 'iter-start' branch.
+    Our policy is to start all topic branches off of the 'master' branch.
     Branch names should use the following format '[user]-[bugnumber]-[shortdescription]'.
 If there is no bug yet, create one and assign it to yourself!

-        git checkout iter-start
+        git checkout master
         git checkout -b anurse-123-makesuckless

 3.  __Do your work.__